Advertiser Disclosure

 A will is a legal document that serves several purposes in Alberta.
 The typical functions of a will include:

-Committing to having a properly prepared will is important.
-A will can help your family and friends cope with a time of grief, and it will alleviate the burden of trying to figure out your last wishes without a point of reference.
+Having a will can help your family and friends cope with a time of grief, and it will alleviate the burden of trying to figure out your last wishes without a point of reference.

 If you die without a will in Alberta, your property and estate will be distributed according to the Wills and Succession Act.
 This Act has several provisions that lay out how your property will be distributed.